ratatui/ratatui-website/src/content/docs/installation/index.md

 :::

-By default, `ratatui` enables the `crossterm`, but it's possible to alternatively use `termion`, or `termwiz` instead by enabling the appropriate feature and disabling the default features.
+By default, `ratatui` enables the `crossterm` feature, but it's possible to alternatively use `termion`, or `termwiz` instead by enabling the appropriate feature and disabling the default features.
 See [Backend] for more information.

 For Termion: